Multicell experiments for marginal treatment effect estimation of digital ads: Setting

 \subsection{Firm's advertising problem}

-We introduce our model by considering a specific decision problem.
-Suppose a firm wishes to choose the \textit{fraction} of consumers from a target segment in a specific advertising market (e.g., Facebook) to reach with advertising to maximize expected profit.
+A firm wishes to choose the \textit{fraction} of consumers from a target audience in a specific advertising market (e.g., Facebook) to reach with advertising to maximize expected profit.
 As we show below, this decision is equivalent to choosing an advertising budget to reach a given proportion of consumers.
-However, presenting the advertiser's problem treating this fraction as the decision variable instead of the budget itself yields a simpler analysis.
+However, presenting the advertiser's problem treating this fraction as the decision variable, instead of the budget, yields a simpler analysis.

-For ease of exposition, we treat all consumers within the target segment as \textit{observationally equivalent}.
+For ease of exposition, we treat all consumers within the target audience segment as \textit{observationally equivalent}.
 That is, all their characteristics that are observed by the platform and the advertiser, which can be encapsulated in a vector, $X$, are the same across these consumers---the target segments themselves can be defined by such variables.
 Alternatively, all the statements throughout can be interpreted as conditional on $X$.
-We show how to explicitly incorporate $X$ into the analysis and presentation in Appendix \ref{app:observables}.
+We show how to explicitly incorporate $X$ into the analysis and presentation in Appendix C.

-Let $D$ be an indicator for whether a unit (consumer) is treated (exposed to advertising), $Y_1$ be the outcome when $D=1$, and $Y_0$ be the outcome when $D=0$.
+Let $D$ be an indicator for whether a unit (consumer) is treated, $Y_1$ be the outcome when $D=1$, and $Y_0$ be the outcome when $D=0$.
 The observed outcome can be written as:

+In our setting, $D$ represents exposure to the advertising campaign, and we assume consumers are exposed to at most one ad.
+Although exposure frequency is typically higher in practice, the extant literature has found, at best, weak effects of repeated exposures on purchases, which is our outcome of interest in our simulations.
+Furthermore, as we discuss in Section \ref{sec:implem:multi} and show in Appendix C, ignoring exposure frequency may have negligible effects on MTE estimation and budget recommendations.

-Let $\nu$ be the fraction of units exposed to the treatment.
-Let the cost of treating a fraction $\nu$ of units be given by a known cost function, $\kappa(\nu)$.
+Let $\phi$ be the fraction of units exposed to the treatment.
+Let the cost of treating a fraction $\phi$ of units be given by a known cost function, $\kappa(\phi)$.
 These costs represent the (expected) cost for impressions that the platform delivers to the advertiser.
-In practice, we expect $\kappa(\nu)$ to be convex and increasing to capture the notion that reaching the marginal consumer becomes more expensive as overall campaign reach increases.
-The firm's expected profit maximization problem is:
+In practice, we expect $\kappa(\phi)$ to be convex and increasing to capture the notion that reaching the marginal consumer becomes more expensive as overall campaign reach increases.
+The advertiser's expected profit maximization problem is:

-where $\delta$ is a known constant that converts outcomes into monetary terms.
+where $\delta$ is a known constant that converts outcomes into monetary amounts.